pkgw/website-netlify-experiment/content/2018/belatedly-introducing-tectonic.md

 The proximate goal is to produce outrageously good technical documents for the Web.
-Beautiful typography, beautiful mathematics, and an absolutely fundamental reconsideration of what technical documents should look like on digital display. *Footnotes make no fucking sense on the Web!* Reference information should pop up to the side of the main text when needed, not be relegated to the bottom of the “page”.
+Beautiful typography, beautiful mathematics, and an absolutely fundamental reconsideration of what technical documents should look like on digital display. *Footnotes make no freaking sense on the Web!* Reference information should pop up to the side of the main text when needed, not be relegated to the bottom of the “page”.
 Anything that has to do with pages at all, in fact, needs to go — websites are infinitely tall scrolls, not